"Want more? Demand Better! Hire Us."

 Dani received her Juris Doctor degree from Harvard Law School with honors, and received her Bachelor of Arts degree from Rutgers College with highest honors.
 Prior to joining Meltzer Lippe, Dani worked at Kaye Scholer, Anderson, Kill & Olick, and Reed Smith.

-Danielle is admitted to practice in New York (specifically in the state courts and the Federal Courts for the Southern and Eastern Districts), and is also admitted to practice in New Jersey.
+Danielle is admitted to practice in New York (specifically in the state courts and the Federal Courts for the Southern and Eastern Districts).

 Danielle lives in Syosset with her husband and daughter.
 When not practicing law, Dani enjoys running, cycling, cooking, wine, reading, and spending time with her family.